There are hundreds of different diets, each somewhat different from one others. That can be confusing; at least it was for me.

 Link: Leptin.
 (Wikipedia)

-- Two hormones carry out control of the hunger and satiety mechanism.
+- Two hormones control the hunger and satiety mechanisms.
 Leptin gives a feeling of satiety, while Ghrelin gives a sense of longing.

 - The brain's hypophysis gland triggers hormone mechanisms that control hunger and satiety, with the thyroid gland re-feeding.
 (Part of the Endocrine System) Taking weight loss drugs (often containing LLeptin) is not recommended because they disrupt our hormonal balance.

-Industrialized and processed food has many side effects not fully known to the public.
+Industrialized and processed food has many side effects that are not fully known to the public.

 - Highly toxic to the body, causing severe inflammations throughout the body.

-- Processed foods make us gain weight much faster than the same equal calories of natural foods.
+- Processed foods make us gain weight much faster than the same calories as natural foods.

 - It causes a heavy load on the liver & kidneys.